 Example projects include RIS-2700-RST verification for a variety of clients including Bombardier, dG8, Southeastern and Abellio Scotrail.

 Plant Assessment Body

 The scope of our accreditation to BS EN ISO/IEC 17065:2012 also includes the ability to undertake Plant Assessment Body (PAB) reviews in accordance with RIS-1710-PLT (Rail Industry Standard for Engineering Certification of Railborne Plant).
 Our team offers assessment and certification of On-track Machines (OTM) and On-track Plant (OTP).

-The PAB team at AEGIS have previously undertaken work with a number of manufacturers and engineering companies including; Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rail Products UK Ltd and SRS SRS Sjölanders AB.
+Example projects include a wide range of manufacturers and engineering companies including Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rail Products UK Ltd and SRS SRS Sjölanders AB.